webosose/meta-webosose/meta-webos-backports/README.md

 Backports from 2.3 (Pyro) to 2.2 (Morty) are in "meta-webos-backports-2.3" subdirectory.
 Backports from 2.4 (Rocko) to 2.2 (Morty) are in "meta-webos-backports-2.4" subdirectory.
 Backports from 2.5 (Sumo) to 2.2 (Morty) are in "meta-webos-backports-2.5" subdirectory.
+Backports from 2.6 (Thud) to 2.2 (Morty) are in "meta-webos-backports-2.6" subdirectory.

 See https://wiki.yoctoproject.org/wiki/Releases for complete list of releases.